La Cinémathèque Méliès: Non-film collection and archives

 The non-film collection belonging to Madeleine Malthête-Méliès — who bought most of the pieces with Dr René Malthête – was entrusted to the C.N.C. in 2004.
 The Cinémathèque Française now preserves this collection.
 It contains original drawings, productions stills, handwritten letters, costumes and objects.

-The association also preserves the archives of activities and events it participated in from its creation, like letters from people and organisations who helped locating, gathering and bringing back to France a substantial part of Méliès' work.
+The association also preserves the archives of activities and events it participated in from its creation, like letters from people and organisations who helped locating, gathering and bringing back to France a substantial part of Méliès's work.